 - Guard your Gutters

 An unprotected gutter system will routinely clog with more than just rain.
 Dirt, debris, pine needles, and leaves will enter your house gutters and lead to clogs.
 Unfortunately, a few costly and serious problems can arise when gutters are clogged.
 For one thing, water will spill over the side of your gutters, rotting your fascia and soffit.
 This overspill of water will also cause foundation and structural damage, since water isn’t properly diverting away from your home.
 Be sure to always have a spotter if you are cleaning your house gutters this fall.
 As an alternative, you may want to install gutter guards as a permanent solution.
-Installing gutter guards means you’ll never have to worry about gutter cleaning again!
+Installing gutter guards means less time worrying about gutter cleaning!

 - Unclog Downspouts